kevinhe1org/JiraAutomationLab/README.md

-This repo contains some stuff that I would like to see if Jira can trigger changes on
+;This repo contains some stuff that I would like to see if Jira can trigger changes on ;Perhaps there will be some CPL?